 Companies invest a lot in acquiring Salesforce.
 But they can’t forget about the ongoing investment required to keep Salesforce running smoothly and effectively.

-If you want to maximize the nearly limitless potential of Salesforce to increase your bottom line, StarrData can help with expert support solutions geared to your unique organizational challenges.
+If you want to maximize the nearly limitless potential of Salesforce to increase your bottom line, StarrData can help with expert support geared to your unique challenges.

-For 10 years, we’ve helped hundreds of companies do more with Salesforce.
+For 13 years, we’ve helped hundreds of companies do more with Salesforce.
 StarrData is in the top 1% for customer satisfaction among all Salesforce Partners in North America.
-With our Salesforce Managed Services, you’ll have access to our world-class support, our 5-star certified Salesforce teams, and our value-based pricing structure.
+Using our Salesforce Adminstration Service, you’ll have access to our world-class support, our 5-star certified Salesforce teams, and our value-based pricing structure.

-If you’re ready to explore all the benefits of StarrData’s Salesforce Managed Services, we invite you to fill out this simple
+If you’re ready to explore the benefits of StarrData’s Salesforce Administration Service, we invite you to contact us.